adudenamdmanny/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 # 0x13.
 C - More singly linked lists

 ## Description
-What you should learn from these projects:
+What you should learn from this project:

 * How to use linked lists
 * Start to look for the right source of information without too much help